ner0-m/elsa/docs/guides/python_guide/filtered_backprojection.md

 algorithms.
 However, due to the immense amount of computation necessary for iterative reconstructions to be successful, they were not practical.
 Hence, the efficiency of the FBP was key in the beginning.

 However, the FBP breaks down in so-called _low dose_ scenarios.
-These are scenarios where the number of projection angles is low.
-You can try this out, change the trajectory given above, to instead of 420 angles, only say 60.
-The artifacts take over quickly, and as you will see in the next chapters, iterative reconstruction algorithms can deal with these kinds of scenarios better.
+These are, for example, scenarios where the number of projection angles is low.
+You can try this out, change the trajectory given above, to instead of 420 angles, only use, say, 60.
+The artifacts in the reconstruction take over quickly, and as you will see in the next chapters, iterative reconstruction algorithms can deal with these kinds of scenarios better.

+Another low dose scenario is reducing the tube current, resulting in very noise projection images.
+Also for this scenario, iterative reconstruction algorithms, particular ones with regularization, typically perform better than FBP.

-Low dose reconstruction is tremendously important, as high dosage of X-ray radiation is dangerous and do has health risks associated with it.
+Low dose reconstruction is tremendously important, as a high dosage of X-ray radiation is dangerous and has health risks associated with it.
 Hence, in the medical field it is important to reduce the dosage to a necessary minimum.

-Another aspect, the FBP as described here is 2D only, there exists a 3D extension to it and this works similarly to the FBP and is still quite efficient, but iterative algorithms are agnostic of dimensions.
-And with the rise of GPU programming, iterative algorithms have become feasible.
-Much research in the field is focused in iterative reconstructions, however, as mentioned above, till today, commercial CT scanners still mostly rely on the FBP.
+Another aspect is that the FBP as described here is 2D only.
+There exists a 3D extension (FDK) to it, which works similarly to the FBP and is still quite efficient.
+However, iterative algorithms are agnostic of the dimensions.
+And with the rise of GPU programming, iterative algorithms have become practically more feasible.
+Much research in the field is focused in iterative reconstructions, however, as mentioned above, until today, commercial CT scanners still mostly rely on the FBP (FDK).